Vucense

 “Intelligence is the new electricity, and infrastructure is the wire that carries it to every home and business in the world.” — Vucense Editorial Team

 We are moving away from “app-centric” tech toward “infrastructure-centric” tech.
-The scale of investment is staggering—$700 billion is a sum that rivals the annual GDP of major European nations.
+The scale of investment is staggering—$700 billion rivals the annual GDP of several European nations.
 This capital is being deployed into the physical systems that make the Agentic AI era possible.

 The Vucense 2026 Infrastructure Resilience Index